+I grew up with both a cat (Tibby) and a dog (Ellie).
 When I first moved out of my parents’ house and into my own house, I wanted a dog.
 I perused all the dog magazines, researched text books and weighed the pros and cons of each.

 I’m big on “P” dogs apparently.
 Such an exciting time with all the decisions, the choices and the anticipation!
 I was on the verge of picking out my most important friend.
 The one I would allow to poop on my lawn.

 Then my stupid sister gave me a cat.
 A CAT!
 These things poop right in front of you in your actual house!
-She showed up at the back door one night holding out a huge black, 16 pound ball of ferocious fur.
-She saw it in the window of an adoption facility and thought she’d pick it up for me.
-Kind of like a roast that was on sale.
-With legs.
+She showed up at the back door one night holding out a huge black, 16 pound ball of the world’s finest allergen – a cat.

 Being almost incapable of making decisions (see first paragraph referring to my inability to even pick a breed of dog), it took me almost 2 months to name the cat.
-I kept mistaking my big black Prada purse for the cat.
+I kept mistaking my big black PRADA purse for the cat.
 Out of the corner of my eye, a big black purse on a chair looked the same as a big black cat on a chair.
-So … after 2 months of accidentally cooing over and sucking up to the purse, I named the big, black cat Prada.
+So … after 2 months of accidentally cooing at my purse, I named the big, black cat Prada.

 About a year after I got Prada, my other sister called me to say a friend of hers had to get rid of a little Siamese kitten because her husband was allergic to it.
 Did I want to go and look at it?
 YES I wanted to look at it!
 KITTENS!!!!

 So now I was down to one cat and the dream of a dog was a possibility again.
 Maybe I could get one.
 Certainly not a small dog.
 Something that could defend itself against tiny, tiny Cleo.
 Like a Russian Wolfhound.
 Or an actual wolf.

-Did I mention I tried about 1 million times to approach the cat?
+Did I mention I tried about 74 million trillion times to approach the cat?
 Every time I even opened the door it went tearing off.
 I could have cried thinking of that poor, freezing cat out there every night.
 It was obviously feral and had no interest in human contact.
 A neighbour said they saw it on their frozen pond trying to catch the fish underneath.
 I couldn’t take it anymore.

 I spent the next 5 months getting the cat used to me.
 Yes.
 5 months.
-There’s that self diagnosed OCD comin’ in handy again You know those treats that cats jump through walls for on commercials?
+There’s that self diagnosed OCD comin’ in handy again!
+You know those treats that cats jump through walls for on commercials?
 Temptations?
 They were very helpful in taming my scraggy, dirt coloured, wild cat.
 It was about 5 pounds, had frostbitten ears and waaaayyyyyy too many toes.
 6 or 7 on each paw as far as I could tell.
 Regular cats have 4.
 She had feet that looked like they were constructed by Tim Burton.